Website Stewardship and Standards

 Address your audience.
 Consider the person reading the webpage.
 Although the information may affect a large group or entire community, you are speaking to one person at a time when they are reading a webpage.
 When your content reflects this, it will be more effective.
 The pronoun ‘you’ can help you address your reader.
 Instead of “Copies of the birth certificate must be provided;” say “You must submit copies of your student’s birth certificate.”

 Neutral pronouns; avoid ‘he’ or ‘she.’
 Use gender-inclusive language.
 ‘They’ or ‘them’ can be used as a singular pronoun for web content.
-Envisioning your audience is critical when writing and updating content on Seattle Public Schools webpages.
+Envisioning your audience is critical when writing and updating content on SPS webpages.
 Ask yourself, would your reader feel respected?

 For ex: “Read with your child daily; ask them questions about the story.”
 Or “If a staff member is assigned to a bus, they will be responsible for …” Be sure the phrasing does not imply more than one person when discussing the singular.